As you may already know, for my honeymoon I went to the stunning Caribbean island of St Lucia. We stayed at St James’s Club Resort & Spa.

 St James’s Club has six amazing restaurants, five bars and a lovely little cafe.
-The food and drink was so delicious and one of my favourite parts of our stay – surprise surprise.
+The food and drink were so delicious and one of my favourite parts of our stay – surprise surprise.

 Honestly, we were so well catered for that by the end of our holiday I’d genuinely forgotten what being hungry felt like.

-Five of the six restaurants required a dinner reservation.
-On the first night we ate at The Palms which offers a different style buffet every day.
+Five of the six restaurants at St James’s Club required a dinner reservation.
+On the first night, we ate at The Palms which offers a different style buffet every day.
 The Palms was also one of the two restaurants which served breakfast.
 (The other being Bambou).
-And The Palms also served lunch while we were there.
-I’m just going to point out here that we went in June during the rainy season, so it was very quiet.
-So I’m not sure whether more restaurants are open for breakfast and lunch during the busier times of year.
+The Palms also served lunch while we were there.
+We went to St Lucia in June which was during the rainy season, so it was very quiet.

 Bambou was probably my favourite of all their restaurants.
 The food was gorgeous and the beachfront view was to die for.
 The food was ‘fancy’ enough to give an upscale experience, but there was still enough choice to satisfy even the pickiest of eaters.